PhD Position in Combustion Instabilities

 - Dissemination of results in scholarly journals and at international conferences.

 Required selection criteria

 The PhD-position's main objective is to qualify for work in research positions.
 The qualification requirement is that you have completed a master’s degree or second degree (equivalent to 120 credits) with a strong academic background in fluid mechanics or equivalent education with a grade of B or better in terms of NTNU’s grading scale.
-Appllicants with no letter grades from previous studies must have an equally good academic foundation.
-Applicants who are unable to meet these criteria may be considered only if they can document that they are particularly suitable for education leading to a PhD degree.
+If you do not have letter grades from previous studies, you must have an equally good academic foundation.
+If you are unable to meet these criteria you may be considered only if you can document that you are particularly suitable for education leading to a PhD degree.